 Bow Valley Parkway

-If there is a style of biking you enjoy you’ll find an abundance of scenic places to get on a bike in Banff in the summer.
-My absolute favorite road to cycle though is the Bow Valley Parkway, especially when it’s low season or closed to vehicles.
+If there is a style of biking you enjoy, you’ll find an abundance of scenic places to get on a bike in Banff in the summer.
+My favorite road to cycle, though, is the Bow Valley Parkway, especially when it’s low season or Parks Canada closes it to vehicles.

-It’s a well-paved road that starts right after Vermilion Lakes and can take you all the way to Lake Louise with astonishing views and stops the whole way.
+It’s a well-paved road that starts right after Vermilion Lakes and can take you all the way to Lake Louise with astonishing views, stopping the whole way.
 You don’t have to ride the whole 60 km either, when I’m looking for a short ride I typically just ride to Johnston Canyon and back.
+Parks Canada restricts vehicle traffic during certain parts of the year, making this a great ride.
+Read all about cycling the Bow Valley Parkway before you go!

 Other great Banff bike rides